TaoDFang/GeneModuleAnnotationPaper/CreateBioconductorRPackage_Pipeline.md

 learn some formats from: https://github.com/campbio/celda/blob/master/vignettes/DecontX-analysis.Rmd Better to generate pdf format file, its easier to be distributed.
 <!-- Need to isnatll Tex tool tinytex::install_tinytex() or http://www.tug.org/mactex/ -->
+TinyTeX installed to /Users/taofang/Library/TinyTeX Warning message:
+Detected an existing tlmgr at /usr/local/bin/tlmgr.
+It seems TeX Live has been installed (check tinytex::tinytex_root()).
+You are recommended to uninstall it, although TinyTeX should work well alongside another LaTeX distribution if a LaTeX document is compiled through tinytex::latexmk().

 remember to add  VignetteEngine https://www.bioconductor.org/packages/devel/bioc/vignettes/BiocStyle/inst/doc/AuthoringRmdVignettes.html latex_engine options: pdflatex, xelatex and lualatex, at first lualatex only works for macos while pdflatex and xelatex failed after only install basic mactex.
 But lualatex cause some errors in R CMD check process.
 So maybe better to install full version MacTex and  use pdflatex engine

 ## coding style
 https://bioconductor.org/developers/how-to/coding-style/